pautva/co-creation-toolkit/src/content/case-studies/personas-land-insight.md

 ![Image](/co-creation-toolkit/assets/case-studies/personas-land-insight/personas-land-insight-02.png)
 *Organisations that rely on the environments for their operations*

  These are just two examples of the personas created for the Land InSight project.
-A more comprehensive list of personas can be found at the [link below](#links).
+A more comprehensive list of personas can be found below.

 ## Links